 Community engagement is a critical element in planning for the Molonglo Valley.
 Community consultation for the project first started as part of the preparation of the Canberra Spatial Plan in 2004.
 Subsequent consultation occurred during the preparation of the Molonglo Valley Structure Planning Study (2006) and the Territory Plan Variation 281 – Molonglo and North Weston Structure Plan (2008).

 In August 2010, ESDD established a Molonglo Community and Industry Reference Group (CIRG), comprising of representatives from professional institutions, environmental conservation groups and community and interest groups.
 Since its establishment in 2010 the CIRG has been involved in a series of consultation workshops surrounding the Molonglo Valley stage 2 development.
-The most recent CIRG meeting was held on 26 October 2012 and involved discussion regarding the content of the latest Group Centre and Environs urban design consultancy report.
+The most recent CIRG meeting was held on 26 October 2012 and involved discussion regarding the content of the latest Commercial Centre and Environs urban design consultancy report.

 The extent of community consultation for Molonglo has been tailored to the specific requirements of the project.
 Details of community consultation for Molonglo are available to view via the links below: